13 Project Management Strategies Every Team Needs to Know

 3. Use a Project Management Tool

-Use project management software to keep track of progress, manage resources, and monitor the performance of the project.
+Use a personal project management software to keep track of progress, manage resources, and monitor the performance of the project.
 This will help to improve communication, collaboration, and teamwork.
-Project management tools can also help with scheduling, reporting, and task management
+Project management tools can also help with scheduling, reporting, and task management.

 4. Establish Roles and Responsibilities